pruning willow, and the best salix varieties

 - Best for bees to make honey from: Vermont Willow Nursery has a whole list of the willows best-suited to the task.

 how to prune willows

-I WAS SOUNDING too tentative about the rejuvenation pruning—called coppicing—that I was about to do this weekend, and Michael Dodge could hear it in my voice.
+I WAS SOUNDING too tentative about the rejuvenation pruning—called coppicing—that I was about to do, and Michael Dodge could hear it in my voice.
 “Cut them down to the ground,” he said, without a moment’s hesitation.
 “Really, really hard—don’t leave a foot of stem, like you often read about, but just an inch.
 I learned that in England—that you want just three or four stems to replace the one you’ve coppiced, and if you cut too high, it promotes a lot of messy growth.”
 So what do you think, gardeners?
 Are we feeling brave?

 ordering and planting willows

 VERMONT WILLOW NURSERY in its third year, sells cuttings of willows from a preposterous number of varieties.
 The hardest part with this ultra-easy plants: figuring out which one to buy.
-(Hopefully the recommendations above are a help.)
+(Hopefully Michael’s recommendations above are a help.)

 The nursery sells 8-10 inch dormant, unrooted cuttings in bundles of five; you simply insert most of the twig when it arrives in the ground (like all but the top couple of inches).